squirrel-project/squirrel_perception/v4r/README.md

 # ACIN V4R mirror

-This is the git mirror of ACIN's v4r library for STRANDS.
+This is the git mirror of ACIN's v4r library.

-It uses `git svn` to pull in the latest v4r strands branch from ACIN's svn server: https://repo.acin.tuwien.ac.at/v4r/stable/strands_v4r
+It uses `git svn` to pull in the latest v4r stable branch from ACIN's svn server: https://repo.acin.tuwien.ac.at/v4r/stable/strands_v4r

-At the moment, these frameworks need a particular PCL version to run.
-In order to avoid conflicts with other pcl versions (i.e. the built-in ros-pcl version), please follow these steps:

-1.) install required system packages:

-    sudo apt-get install libsuitesparse-dev
-    sudo apt-get install libglm-dev
-    libglew1.5-dev

-2.) check out PCL as follows into a local directory:

-    git clone https://github.com/arbeitor/pcl.git ~/pcl_v4r_fork --branch reconstruction_workshop

-3.)  build PCL

-    mkdir ~/pcl_v4r_fork/build
-    cd ~/pcl_v4r_fork/build
-    cmake ..
-    make -j4

-**IMPORTANT: DO NOT INSTALL PCL to avoid conflicts with other versions!**

-4.) set V4R directory in cmake (Note: this will be fixed)

-    cd YOUR_CATKIN_WS
-    cd build
-    ccmake .

-Then set V4R_DIR to YOUR_CATKIN_WS/src/v4r

-5.) tell catkin to use _pcl\_v4r\_fork_ for packages dependent on this particular pcl version:

-    catkin_make -DV4R_PCL_DIR=~/pcl_v4r_fork/build

 ## For users